"All Wave" Communication Receiver

 Company - FBX-A - National Company had introduced their

 first superheterodyne, the RHM, in 1932.
-It was designed for airways
+It was designed airport

 communications and was a first-class receiver although it used plug-in